eriklins/sublimetext-smartbasic-syntax/README.md

-# sublimetext-smartbasic-syntax
+# SmartBASIC Syntax Highlighting for Sublime Text
-SmartBASIC language syntax file for Sublime Text editor.
+A Sublime Text syntax definition for SmartBASIC language from Laird Connectivity.